 Each “bit” in 24-bit resolution amounts to 6 dB of headroom.
 24 x 6 = 144 dB of dynamic range!
 That’s a massive amount of headroom; you then simply have to record a strong enough signal to get above the incredibly low noise floor.

 Start at Unity (Faders at 0 dB)

 When you’re recording, keep your faders at unity gain!
-This is the default position almost every DAW.
+This is the default position for almost every DAW.
 Faders have the most resolution right in the middle, so keeping them at unity is the optimal position.

 You’ll see how the distance between -10 and +10 dB is nearly half the length of the fader, and the other half goes from -10 all the way down to infinity.
 The actual dB adjustments you make as you pull the fader get smaller the further down the meter you get.

 Give Yourself Plenty of Headroom